-Board of Supervisors Special Meeting Called for Thursday, May 25th
+Board of Supervisors Call Special Meeting For June 27th

 2017 Board of Supervisors Meeting Dates

 The Board of Supervisors will hold its regular monthly meetings during calendar year 2017 on the following dates:

 - February 23